-- A minimum of 2 A-Levels BB to include biology – ideally human and a second from our preferred list (see above).
+- A minimum of 2 A-Levels BB to include Biology – ideally Human Biology and a second from our preferred list above.

-- Access to Higher Education Diploma Complete and pass a related subject Access course, topics studied to include modules in cardiovascular, pulmonary, skeletal muscle physiology and basic neurophysiology at level 3.
-Distinction profiles required in these topics.
-In addition all Access students must be able to offer us a B grade at A-Level human biology or biology.
+- Access to Higher Education Diploma Complete and pass a related subject Access course; topics studied to include modules in cardiovascular, pulmonary, skeletal muscle physiology and basic neurophysiology at level 3.
+Distinction profiles are required in these topics.
+In addition all Access students must be able to offer us a B grade at A-Level Human Biology or Biology.

 - Birkbeck Life Sciences for Subjects Allied to Medicine Applicants considered with a Distinction profile in Biology and a Merit profile in Chemistry.

-- Open University Where applicants otherwise meet our entry criteria except that it is over four years since they last studied a biological science, a 70% pass minimum of the 30 credit Level 2 module in Human Biology (SK277) will be considered.
+- Open University Where applicants otherwise meet our entry criteria except that it is over four years since they last studied a Biological Science, a 70% pass minimum of the 30 credit Level 2 module in Human Biology (SK299) will be considered.

 - Graduates All graduates with a 2.2 minimum profile may be considered, 2.1 preferred.
-Degrees must be underpinned by a sound academic profile; (i.e. BBB at A-level with Grade B in Biology, Human Biology, Physics, Chemistry or Maths).
-Any appropriate level study of biology must have been satisfactorily completed within the 4 years prior to proposed start of physiotherapy programme.
+Degrees must be underpinned by a sound academic profile, (i.e. BBB at A-level with Grade B in Biology, Human Biology, Physics, Chemistry or Maths).
+Any appropriate level study of Biology must have been satisfactorily completed within the 4 years prior to the proposed start date of the physiotherapy programme.

 Advice for mature students: